New York Giants' Saquon Barkley surprises Make-A-Wish teen at draft party

 GIANTS DRAFT PICK COREY BALLENTINE POSTS EMOTIONAL TRIBUTE TO COLLEGE TEAMMATE KILLED IN KANSAS SHOOTING

-Though Jared’s wish was only to meet with Barkley, he had other plans for the teen.
+Though Jared’s wish was only to meet with Barkley, the Giants player had other plans for the teen.

 “I don’t want you to be able to meet me.
 I’ve already got something planned out on your whole day.
 Whatever you want to do, go to Six Flags, whatever you dream of, me and you, just go have fun.”